Brian Currin: Involvement in the Basque conflict

-This mediators team is not recognized by either the Spanish or the French government.
-The main associations of victims of ETA have asked him to leave this labour considering it as inadequate and harmful.
-Additionally, the main Spanish parties at the time People's Party and Spanish Socialist Workers' Party have criticized what they consider a lack of knowledge of the political reality in the Basque Country.
+This mediators team was not recognized by either the Spanish or the French government.
+The main associations of victims of ETA asked Currin to stop his mediation role, which they viewed as inadequate and harmful.
+The biggest Spanish political parties at the time, People's Party and Spanish Socialist Workers' Party, criticized what they considered a lack of knowledge of the political reality in the Basque Country.